 Best Candidates for Necklift

-- Men and women, ages 35 to 55, with mildly loose skin and prominent vertical muscle bands
+- Men and women, ages 35 to 55, with mild to moderately loose skin and prominent vertical muscle bands

 - Individuals with a lack of projection of the jawline or a diminished chin